What is a Load Break Switch – A Complete Guide

 A load break switch (lbs) is a device that ensures the on-load making, breaking, and safety disconnection of low-voltage electrical circuits.
 This is done by adding equipment that enhances the disconnect switch blade’s operating speed, as well as equipment that changes arcing phenomena and allows for the safe stoppage of arcs that occur when switching load currents.
 Examples of these equipment are arcing horns, spring actuators, and whips.

-A lbs switch could be manual, automated, or have a trip function.
+An LBS load break switch could be manual, automated, or have a trip function.
 Assembling a load break switch is quite easy and the usage is not hard.
 It is very necessary in the industrial sector, emergency switching, public distribution, motor feeders, and distribution panels.

 A load break switch must possess the following capabilities: